TaraKhodaei/TopicContml/README.md

     ```
     conda install matplotlib
     ```
 * **`CONTML`**: You will need to compile a customized version of `CONTML`, we call it `CONTML2` because if you want to run bootstrap the standard contml may fail if two individuals have the same frequencies, the custom version allows for that, it also uses a default of 15 characters for the individual names.
 We suggest that you create bin directory in your homedirectory and place the binaries there.
-The full Phylip version is here: <a html="https://evolution.genetics.washington.edu/phylip.html">https://evolution.genetics.washington.edu/phylip.html</a>
+The full Phylip version is here: <a html="https://evolution.genetics.washington.edu/phylip.html">https://evolution.genetics.washington.edu/phylip.html</a> <br/>

+Use this commandline snippet to compile the custom version of contml
     ```
-    #use this commandline snippet to compile the custom version of contml
     cd phylip-part-3.69/src
     make contml
+    ```
-    # you may need to use this once: mkdir -p ~/bin
+You may need to use this once:
+    ```
+    mkdir -p ~/bin
     cp contml ~/bin/contml2
     ```
 * **`FigTree`**: Download Figtree from here <a html="https://github.com/rambaut/figtree/releases">https://github.com/rambaut/figtree/releases</a>